SebastianMaciel/react-minimalist-form/README.md

 - `resetForm`: Resets the form to its initial values.
 - `watch`: A function to track specific fields or the entire form state in real-time.
 - `errors`: Object containing validation errors.
 - `validate`: Run validation and update the errors state.
-Returns `true` when the form is valid.
+Returns a promise that resolves to `true` when the form is valid.
 - `dirtyFields`: Object tracking which fields have been modified.
 - `isDirty`: `true` when any field has changed.